Inquinim/ping/README.md

 Windows and Mac compatibility unknown.

 ## Where to run the script?
 It's recommended to rent a cloud server (Contabo/GCP/AWS/Oracle/Other).
-You can run it on your computer with Ubuntu 20.04+; if you turn your computer off, if there is a network or power outage, the script will stop working.
+You can run it on your computer with Ubuntu 20.04+; if you turn your computer off, or if there is a network or power outage, the script will stop working.

 ## Specs
 The script is very lightweight.
 A system with 2GB of RAM and 1-2 cores is plenty.